Rachel Kramer

-Reading philosophical sources like articles and books can be difficult.
-But, there are ways to make it easier on yourself!
-Read about the three methods for reading philosophical articles below, and try each one to see which works best for you.
+Reading philosophical articles and books can be difficult.
+However, there are ways to make it easier on yourself!
+Read about the following methods for reading philosophical articles, and try each one to see which works best for you.

 1. Jim Pryor's method: Jim Pryor, a philosophy professor at UNC-Chapel Hill, recommends first skimming the article to find its conclusion.
 Then, read the article carefully.
 Finally, evaluate the author's arguments.
 Read more about this method at his website.